dlwicksell/nodem/README.md

 you tried to pass an argument by-reference or by-variable directly, Node.js will try to dereference it as a local JavaScript variable, and you would never be able to refer to the right symbol in the back-end M environment.
 The structure of the specially formatted object is simple.
-It contains a 'type' property, which can be one of three values: 'reference', 'variable', or 'value'; and it also contains a 'value' property which contains the name you want to use when the type is 'reference' or 'variable', and the actual data you want to pass if type is 'value'.
-The 'value' type is there for consistency, but you would normally just pass arguments by value directly, without resorting to this specially formatted argument object.
+It contains a `type` property, which can be one of three values: `reference`, `variable`, or `value`; and it also contains a `value` property which contains the name you want to use when the type is `reference` or `variable`, and the actual data you want to pass if type is `value`.
+The `value` type is there for consistency, but you would normally just pass arguments by value directly, without resorting to this specially formatted argument object.
 Here is an example of how you could use this functionality, while calling a legacy M API, many of which require